-ASDC and science centres and museums around the UK are set to go beyond infinity, celebrating Disney and Pixar’s “Lightyear”.
-The new movie is the definitive origin story of Buzz Lightyear, the hero who inspired the toy, and follows the legendary Space Ranger on an intergalactic sci-fi adventure.
+ASDC and science centres and museums around the UK went beyond infinity, celebrating Disney and Pixar’s “Lightyear”.
+The movie is the definitive origin story of Buzz Lightyear, the hero who inspired the toy, and follows the legendary Space Ranger on an intergalactic sci-fi adventure.

-The team at ASDC are working with members to co-develop a national programme of resources designed to encourage exploration, curiosity and understanding of some of the big concepts that link with the movie with science.
-These resources will then be available at science centres and museums around the UK where visitors can enjoy interactive, hands-on and in-person science activities inspired by the movie.
+The team at ASDC worked with a panel of top space science advisors to co-develop a national engagement campaign, timing engagements across the country with a programme of resources designed to encourage exploration, curiosity and understanding of some of the big concepts that link with the movie with science.
+These resources were available at science centres and museums around the UK for visitors to enjoy interactive, hands-on and in-person science activities inspired by the movie.

 Professor Jim Al Khalili, Theoretical Physicist and chair in the public engagement in science at the University of Surrey who shared his expertise of relativity, time dilation and the reality of interstellar travel.